 The Football Development Model introduces a variety of progressions based on athletes’ age, the skills they learn and their game type.
 These progressions are step-by-step approaches to development, designed to build better skill foundations and grow an athlete’s thinking, feeling and behaving abilities.

 USA Football is developing a new coach curriculum.
-Coaches who get certified will receive the Player Progression Guide, the Contact Manual and Practice Plans designed to provide an A-to-Z approach to skill development and age and game-type-appropriate teaching methods.
+Coaches who get certified will receive the Coach Planner App, the Player Progression Guide, the Contact Manual and Practice Plans designed to provide an A-to-Z approach to skill development and age and game-type-appropriate teaching methods.

 This year, certification resources have been revamped to help coaches develop the whole athlete based on their athletes’ age and stage of development.
 Coaches who finish before they step on the practice field are putting the player first, by investing in their own ability to teach better.

 “I wholeheartedly believe in the Football Development Model … Forget the game, forget the fact that we're playing football, this is for their development, for their benefit and that Football Development Model helps that whole process."

 Football is about more than just blocking and tackling.
 The game offers an athlete so much more in terms of character development, health and wellness and the valuable lessons of working with people of different skillsets.

 To address this, the principles from the model were added to USA Football’s coach curriculum to provide training and resources to help coaches better connect with and develop the complete person.
 Below you’ll see a preview of what coaches will learn.